ReamLabs/ream/book/cli/ream.md

-  validator_node        Start the validator node account_manager       Manage validator accounts voluntary_exit        Perform voluntary exit for a validator generate_network_key  Generate a network key for lean node help                  Print this message or the help of the given subcommand(s)
+  validator_node        Start the validator node account_manager       Manage validator accounts voluntary_exit        Perform voluntary exit for a validator generate_private_key  Generate a network key for lean node help                  Print this message or the help of the given subcommand(s)

 Options: